Hushpuppi: Fraud allegations

-Upon his arrival in the United States on 3 July 2020, he was accused of conspiring to launder 'hundreds of millions of dollars'.
+Upon his arrival in the United States on 3 July 2020, Abbas was accused of conspiring to launder 'hundreds of millions of dollars'.

-The affidavit also accused Abbas and a co-conspirator of conspiring to launder funds intended to be stolen through fraudulent wire transfers from a 'foreign financial institution' totalling approximately US$14.7 million were sent to bank accounts around the world in February 2019.
-Though the affidavit did not name any bank, according to Forbes, the date of the attack and amount mentioned in the affidavit matched that of the attack on Malta's Bank of Valletta in February 2019.
-In February 2019, $14.7 million was transferred out of the bank through false international transactions to accounts in the United States, the United Kingdom, Czech Republic and Hong Kong.
-The attack was of such seriousness in Malta that the then Prime Minister, Joseph Muscat was forced to address the parliament.
-Multiple sources in Malta including Times of Malta and Malta Today also repeated Forbes's claims that Hushpuppi could have been behind the attack.
+The affidavit also accused Abbas and a co-conspirator of conspiring to launder funds intended to be stolen through fraudulent wire transfers from a 'foreign financial institution', totalling approximately US$14.7 million, in February 2019.
+Though the affidavit did not name any bank, according to Forbes, the date of the attack and amount mentioned in the affidavit matched that of the attack on Malta's Bank of Valletta in February 2019. $14.7 million was transferred out of the bank through false international transactions to accounts in the United States, the United Kingdom, Czech Republic and Hong Kong.
+The attack was of such significance in Malta that the then Prime Minister, Joseph Muscat, was forced to address parliament.
+Multiple sources in Malta including Times of Malta and Malta Today also repeated Forbes's claims that Abbas could have been behind the attack.
 According to the affidavit, Abbas provided a co-conspirator with two European bank accounts anticipating the receipt of $5.6 million each of the fraudulently obtained funds.
 U.S. authorities also accused him of aiding North Korean hackers in money laundering.

-According to the affidavit other communications between Abbas and one of his co-conspirators indicated that the two had conspired to "launder tens, and at times hundreds, of millions of dollars that were proceeds of other fraudulent schemes and computer intrusions, including a scheme to steal £100 million from an English Premier League football club.
+According to the affidavit, other communications between Abbas and a co-conspirator indicated that the two had conspired to "launder tens, and at times hundreds, of millions of dollars that were proceeds of other fraudulent schemes and computer intrusions, including a scheme to steal £100 million from an English Premier League football club.

 Abbas is also accused of committing fraud in Nigeria as he is also wanted by Nigeria's financial crime police, the Economic and Financial Crimes Commission.